 The project also includes, in its Environmental Impact Statement (EIS), a number of ecological system compensation measures, such as the reforestation of over 1,000 hectares, the planting of 17,000 cork oaks, and actions to improve the populations of protected fauna found in the area.

-Gouvães and Daivões will start operating in 2021 and Alto Tâmega will be operational in 2024.
+As for their entry into operation, Gouvães and Daivões started operations in early 2022 and Alto Tâmega will be operational in spring 2024.

 A HYBRID PLANT